alekssadowski95/OpenPartsLibrary/README.md

 For users, the result is simple: searches return practical engineering matches, including useful standard-size alternatives when the exact requested dimension is not available.

-## FreeCAD CAD Reuse

-The library is focused on assemblies created with FreeCAD.

-Many low-cost AliExpress components are good enough for prototypes and early machines, but the development workflow becomes slow when CAD files are scattered across supplier downloads, old projects, and local folders.

-OpenPartsLibrary keeps reusable CAD files close to the part information so engineers can quickly insert known components into FreeCAD assemblies.

-Typical part families include:

-- Linear rails and sliding blocks
-- Aluminum profiles and brackets
-- Fasteners, nuts, washers, and spacers
-- Plates, panels, adapters, and mounting parts
-- Purchased standard components used in machine frames and mechanisms

 ## Reusable BOM Modules

 Precreated BOMs represent frequently combined parts that are often reused as machine modules.